Skip to main content

 Annabergite, Ni3(AsO4)2•8H2O, also called nickel bloom, is isostructural with erythrite, but has an apple-green color.
 A complete solid solution exists between erythrite and annabergite.

-This page titled 14.11: Phosphates, Arsenates, and Vanadates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 14.11: Phosphates, Arsenates, and Vanadates is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?